Okay, have you noticed how technology is running everything these days?

 5. Wired

 What it’s about: Wired has led the way in the technology journalism scene over the years.
-It does not simply update us on news but delves into how technology is changing our lives, cultures, politics, and even ethics.
-Dive into well-written articles, thought-provoking analysis, and long reads, worth every scroll.
+It does not simply update us on the latest news but delves into how technology is changing our lives, cultures, politics, and even ethics.

 Who’s it for: Deep thinkers who care about tech’s impact on culture, politics, and ethics.
 Ideal for people who enjoy long reads, trend analysis, and exploring the big-picture consequences of new technologies.

-What it’s about: This is the place to go to in case you want to purchase an updated gadget, but are not sure where to begin.
 Whether it be reviewing the latest wearables or telling you exactly which smart fridge is worth your hard-earned money, Digital Trends provides the information you need in words that make sense.
 Plus, their “best of” lists are gold when you’re comparison shopping.

 7. Mashable